Subscribe

 laravel new admin-panel

-Alternatively, you can create a project directly with Composer:
+Alternatively, create the project directly with Composer:

 composer create-project laravel/laravel admin-panel